Flexible and Agile Working

-WILHK’s research piece, “Making the case for flexible and agile working in Hong Kong’s legal industry” was published last year on the cusp of unprecedented times.
+WILHK’s research piece, “Making the case for flexible and agile working in Hong Kong’s legal industry” was published in 2019 on the cusp of unprecedented times.
 The report found that implementing more flexible and agile working policies is necessary to attract and retain female talent and makes for more productive, efficient and happier employees.
 The benefits to working flexibly and agilely are not gender specific, although working mothers are hit doubly hard by not having flexible and agile work arrangements.
 Flexible and agile working is therefore critical for a gender equal workforce.

 Read our new report, a first-of-its-kind study of the individual attitudes and structural biases preventing Hong Kong’s legal industry from adopting a better flexible and agile working model.
 Click here for our one-page snapshot.

 Workplace attitudes block Hong Kong legal sector's adoption of flexible and agile working

 Better uptake could also tackle the SAR's legal female 'brain drain'

 While Hong Kong's legal industry increases access to flexible and agile working, lack of management support and entrenched attitudes are slowing its uptake.

 In a new survey by Women in Law Hong Kong (WILHK), respondents identified a lack of support from top management (71%) and entrenched negative perceptions (61%) as the two greatest barriers to increasing the number of employees adopting flexible and agile working.